piku235/JungiThemeBundle/Resources/doc/loading-theme-mappings.md

 Loading from a bundle
 ---------------------

-First open the file where is located your bundle class for e.g. *src/Foo/FooBundle/BooFooBundle.php*.
+First open the file where is located your bundle class e.g. *src/Foo/FooBundle/BooFooBundle.php*.
 After that define the **boot** method in the bundle if you don't have it actually.
 Thanks to that method we're able to load themes very easily.